Certificate Programs FAQs

 Eligibility requirements vary.
 You should review the information for your certificate of interest carefully.

-Some certificate programs are available only to currently enrolled graduate degree students and postdoctoral trainees at the Bloomberg School of Public Health or other Johns Hopkins division.
+Some certificate programs are available only to currently enrolled graduate degree students at the Bloomberg School of Public Health or other Johns Hopkins divisions.
 Many others are open to those unaffiliated with Johns Hopkins.

-Those not currently enrolled in a Johns Hopkins degree or postdoctoral program are called non-degree students.
+Those not currently enrolled in a Johns Hopkins degree are called non-degree students.
 To be eligible, these students must have earned at least a bachelor’s degree from an accredited college or university and have a strong academic record.

 Detailed instructions are provided in the How to Apply section of this website.